 - Less absenteeism

 - Higher retention (saves the cost of hiring and training a replacement)

 Now that you’re well informed about everything EAPs offer, you may wonder whether your workplace has a proper EAP.
 And if so, is that EAP really working for my team and me?

 A great employee assistance program can mean lower turnover rates, higher levels of job satisfaction, decreased absenteeism, and an overall happier and healthier work environment.
-So if your EAP just isn’t cutting it (or you didn’t even know you had one until now!), reach out and see how our EAP works.
+So if your EAP just isn’t cutting it (or you didn’t even know you had one until now!), reach out and see how Nivati works.